What Color Grow Light is Best? Why Grow Lights Are Purple?

 Fig 2 Chlorophyll absorption chart.

 The wavelength frequency of a blue photon is very short and, therefore, highly energetic.
 Even though a blue photon, pound for pound, doesn’t directly increase chlorophyll activity compared to the red photon, blue photon energy catalyzes many of the biochemical reactions surrounding the entire process.
-In fact, farmers will add supplemental blue light to stimulate crop production (blue light supplemental effect).

 It’s most likely an evolutionary feature that photosynthesis takes advantage of blue photon energy as the best bang-for-buck energy source for contributing to photosynthesis.